edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 This folder contain the docker compose files that pull and run the EdgeX images from the Nexus3 docker registry that are tagged `master`.
 These images are build from the Edgex CI Pipeline when PRs are merged into the `master` branch.

 > *Note: Docker does not re-pull newer instances of these images.
-You must explicitly remove old instances so the new instances are pulled.
-See the `make remove` command below that will do this for you.*
+You must pull the new image instances.
+See the `make pull` command below that will do this for you.*

 The approach used for these compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files

-The `Extending using multiple Compose files` approach removes the majority of the duplication found in previous EdgeX compose files.
-This approach makes running the solution more complicated due to having to list the multiple compose file required to run a particular configuration.
+The `Extending using multiple Compose files` approach along with environment files removes the majority of the duplication found in previous EdgeX compose files.
+This approach makes running the solution more complicated due to having to list the multiple compose files required to run a particular configuration.
 To help alleviate this complexity, a `Makefile`has been provided with commands that make it easy to run the multiple possible configurations.
-See the Makefile section below for details on these commands
+See the Makefile section below for details on these commands.

+> *Note: The `make run`, `make pull` and `make gen` commands all generate a single `docker-compose.yml` file containing the content from the multiple compose files, environment files with all variables resolved for the specified options used.
+See below for list of options.*

 ### Compose Files